-While variation is to be expected given the diffuse nature of the regime and lack of oversight in
+- While variation is to be expected given the diffuse nature of the regime and lack of oversight in the past, there is ample opportunity for councils to now work to standardise approaches to fundamental CME tasks, which would enable national scale data to have much stronger value due to increased comparability; - Resourcing for CME is varied, but overall appears to be relatively low in several councils, possibly too low to carry out the minimum requirements set down within the newly promulgated Best Practice Guidelines.
+The variation is not generally explained by relative wealth, land area or population - but appears often driven by other matters; - Many councils were unable to provide some relatively basic Information for these survey questions.
+While information management is doubtless an area in which the sector has improved greatly in recent years, further development is required to maintain reasonable levels of transparency;

-- Resourcing for CME is varied, but overall appears to be relatively low in several councils, possibly too low to carry out the minimum requirements set down within the newly promulgated Best Practice Guidelines.
-The variation is not generally explained by relative wealth, land area or population - but appears often driven by other matters. - Many councils were unable to provide some relatively basic Information for these survey questions.
-While information management is doubtless an area in which the sector has improved greatly in recent years, further development is required to maintain reasonable levels of transparency. - The internal policy framework for CME in many agencies is incomplete or has aspects that open councils and individuals within those councils up to reputational risk from an inability to demonstrate fair and clear decision-making processes.
-The sector must carefully consider performance in this space as independence, transparency and consistency are fundamental components of being a credible regulator. - Some councils perform consistently well across all or most measures in this survey while the reporting of others demonstrates some significant shortcomings that should be addressed.
-Continuing to administer a robust and regular reporting framework, including review and improvement of the current suite of metrics, will help to drive performance improvement year on year. - Unitary authorities do not sufficiently demarcate their regional vs district CME activities in their information management systems, meaning that the level of transparency on regional-level operations they can provide is lower than their regional council counterparts.
+- The internal policy framework for CME in many agencies is incomplete or has aspects that open councils and individuals within those councils up to reputational risk from an inability to demonstrate fair and clear decision-making processes.
+The sector must carefully consider performance in this space as independence, transparency and consistency are fundamental components of being a credible regulator; - Some councils perform consistently well across all or most measures in this survey while the reporting of others demonstrates some significant shortcomings that should be addressed.
+Continuing to administer a robust and regular reporting framework, including review and improvement of the current suite of metrics, will help to drive performance improvement year on year; and - Unitary authorities do not sufficiently demarcate their regional vs district CME activities in their information management systems, meaning that the level of transparency on regional-level operations they can provide is lower than their regional council counterparts.
 This erodes both the comparability of the collective dataset and has reputational implications for the unitary councils.

 LGNZ considers that the current responsibilities for CME should sit where they do currently and that improved practice is key.
-Better oversight of the system is critical and is absolutely necessary and we note the new role proposed for the EPA in CME will "introduce some tension into the system."
+Better oversight of the system is critical and is absolutely necessary and we note the new role proposed for the EPA in CME will "introduce some tension into the system".
 In our view the important matter to be addressed is providing better oversight - we do not have a view on where this should sit.